 The sedimentary rocks and deposits in this study contain enough phyllosilicate minerals to be excellent specimens for AMS studies because of the presence of oblate mineral grains which adjust readily to deposition, lithification, and any subsequent deformation.
 As grains reorient in response to depositional or tectonic processes, the magnetic fabric will continuously adjust (Parés and van der Pluijm, 2002).
-Deposition from currents in alluvial fans or rivers like the examples discussed here, will cause preferred grain alignment.
+Deposition from currents in alluvial fans or rivers like the examples discussed here, can cause preferred grain alignment.
 Because the intermediate and maximum AMS axes of platy grains, such as phyllosilicates, are nearly equal in magnitude they will be randomly oriented within the bedding plane, with the minimum axes orthogonal to bedding.
 In mudstones and fine grained sandstones, where both paramagnetism and ferromagnetism contributions were quantified, paramagnetic mineral grains typically dominate the AMS signal (e.g. Martin-Hernández and Hirt, 2001) because of the shape anisotropy of clay minerals, although very fine magnetic particles attached to the clay fabric might also contribute (Kodama and Sun, 1992).
+Clustering of k1 axes (magnetic lineation) under progressive deformation has been observed in a number of studies, and is occasionally accompanied by a girdle containing k3 and k2 axes.
+This particular axes distribution is thought to be the first evidence for layer parallel shortening in sedimentary rocks (Kissel et al., 1986; Sagnotti and Speranza, 1993; Parés and Dinarès, 1993; Sagnotti et al., 1994; Parés et al., 1999) in sequences of low to moderately deformed mudstones.
+Borradaile (1988) had already described that the intersection of two competing fabrics (e.g., bedding and layer parallel shortening) will control the orientation of the k1 direction producing an intersection lineation or magnetic lineation.
+The concept of magnetic lineation as a result of an assemblage of clay minerals (platelets) was originally brought up by Henry (1997), who referred to it as the "zone axis of two planar objects", a concept that was reviewed by Parés and van der Pluijm (2002).